 Hundreds Penza citizens celebrate Orthodox Christmas night in churches

-Penza, 7 January 2016.
+Penza, 7 January 2017.
 PenzaNews.
-Several hundreds of believers have met Orthodox Christmas in Penza churches at midnight into Thursday, January 7.
+Several hundreds of believers met Orthodox Christmas in Penza churches at midnight into Saturday, January 7.
 The Divine Lithurgy at the Cathedral of the Assumption was led by the Archbishop Serafim of Penza and Nizhny Novgorod.

-After the Holy Service, the Archbishop read the Christmas address from His Holiness Kirill, Patriarch of Moscow and All Russia.
+After the Holy Service, the Archbishop read the Christmas message from His Holiness Kirill, Patriarch of Moscow and All Russia.